RozbehSharahi/graphql3/README.md

 It will create a fresh installation and you might navigation to `http://YOUR_LOCAL_DOMAIN:PORT/`.
 It should ask you to create a `FIRST_INSTALL` file.

+By now it is still mandatory to call the site-identifier manually `main` in order to have graphql route active.
+See: `/Tests/Fixture/Graphql3TestExtension/ext_localconf.php`.

 Installation steps should be fast and easy if you use sqlite (hopefully :)).